 T23x Boot Configuration Table¶

 The Boot Configuration Table (BCT) is a set of platform-specific configuration data that is consumed by a boot component.
-BootROM and MB1 consume BCT in binary form, and this form is generated by using parsing device tree source configuration files, with a .dts file extension, by tegrabct_v2.
-Starting from T23x, the config file format changed from legacy <parameter> = <value>; to Device Tree Source (DTS) format for following reasons:
+BootROM and MB1 consume BCT in binary form, which is generated by using the parsing device tree source configuration files, with a .dts file extension, by

 DTS format supports recursive inclusion and the overriding of properties though inclusion.